 - Open Final Draft on the computer from which you want to move / copy it.

 - Download the Final Draft installer onto the other computer.
-The full installers are available HERE under Final Draft Mac/Windows > Download Files.
+The full installers are available HERE.
 Do not use the installation CD, if you have one, because it may be obsolete.
 Downloading ensures that you will have the current version of the program installed.

-- Launch the program and follow the prompts.
+- Launch the program and follow the prompts to activate.

-- If you have already registered, choose Register Later when prompted.
+- If you are prompted to register and you have already registered, choose Register Later.